Strumenta/kolasu/README.md

 Kolasu is part of the [StarLasu](https://github.com/Strumenta/StarLasu) set of libraries.
 The other libraries provide similar support in other languages such as Typescript and Python.

+## JDK supported

+We support JDK 8, 11, and 17.
+All JDKs in between should work too, but these are explicitly tested.

 ## Documentation

 You can take a look at the documentation for StarLasu, as it explain the principles used in the whole set of libraries, including Kolasu: [StarLasu documentation](https://github.com/Strumenta/StarLasu/tree/main/documentation).